-Cate gory Tech- nique Description Data required Time/ Budg- et Skills require d Advantages Disadvantages Market prices good or service that best reflects what we want to value. goods or services.
-The costs involved 2 transparent and defensible method based on market data. + It reflects an individual's willingness to pay (WTP).
+Cate Tech- nique Description Data required Time/ Budg- et Skills require d Advantages Disadvantages Market prices good or service that best reflects what we want to value.
+Market price of goods or services.
+The costs involved to process and bring the product or service to market (e.g. processed timber, or a training course). , transparent and defensible method based on market data. + It reflects an individual's willingness to pay (WTP).
 Only applicable where a market exists for the goods or services and this data is readily available.
 Risk of undervaluation as people will often value things more highly than the price paid.

-Table 4: Comparison of techniques to monetise social outcomes production in the output of a product.
-Data on cause and effect relationship ge of the productio n function + If data is available, it is a relatively straightforward technique to apply. - Necessary to recognize and understand the relationship between marketed goods or services and the output of the product.
-The amount of time and money people spend visiting a habitat or facility for recreation or leisure, per visit. time and money naire design, interviewi ng and econome tric analysis rather than a hypothetically stated WTP. + The results are Approach is limited to direct use of recreational benefits.
-Difficulties in apportioning costs when trips are to multiple places, or are for more than one purpose.
-Considering travel costs alone ignores the opportunity cost of time while travelling.
-Risk of undervaluation.
-Medium etric analysis + Readily transparent and defensible method since based on market data and WTP. + Property markets are generally very responsive so are good indicators of values.
-Approach is largely limited to benefits related to property.
-The property market is affected by a number of factors, so the effect needs to be isolated or it may be overvalued.
+Fujiwara, D. (2013).
+'A General Method for Valuing Non-Market Goods Using Wellbeing Data: Three-Stage Wellbeing Valuation'.
+Available at; http://cep.lse.ac.uk/pubs/download/dp1233.pdf production in the output of a product.
+Data on cause and effect relationship ge of the productio n function straightforward technique to apply. - Necessary to recognize and understand the relationship between marketed goods or services and the output of the product.
+Travel costs people spend visiting a habitat or facility for recreation or time and money months / High naire design, interviewi ng and econome tric analysis (what people do) rather than a hypothetically stated WTP. + The results are relatively easy to interpret and explain. - Approach is limited to direct use of recreational benefits Difficulties in apportioning costs when trips are to multiple places, or are for more than one purpose Considering travel costs alone ignores the opportunity cost of time while travelling Risk of undervaluation. pricing ascribed to the different qualities Usually data relating to differences in property prices or wage rates that can be ascribed to the different qualities (e.g. a landscape view of a property, access to better school results).
+Medium etric analysis defensible method since based on market data and WTP. + Property markets are - Approach is largely limited to benefits related to property The property market is affected by a number of factors, so the effect needs to be isolated or it may be overvalued.

-23 Johnston, R.J., Rolfe, J., Rosenberger, R.S. & Brouwer, R. (2015).
+&lt;sup>23 Johnston, R.J., Rolfe, J., Rosenberger, R.S. & Brouwer, R. (2015).
 'The Economics of Environmental and Resource Values'.
 Vol.14.